near/docs/docs/2.develop/integrate/quickstart.md

 <hr class="subsection" />

 ### Under the Hood
-The interactions with NEAR are done by using the `useWallet` hook to retrieve the `signedAccountId` property, and `viewMethod` and `callMethod` methods from our `wallet selector`.
+Interactions with NEAR are done using the `useWallet` hook to retrieve both the `viewMethod` and `callMethod` methods and the `signedAccountId` property from the `wallet selector`.

 <Github url="https://github.com/near/create-near-app/blob/master/templates/frontend/next/src/app/hello-near/page.js" language="jsx" start="12" end="32" />

-On load, the first `useEffect` hook will call the `get_greeting` method from the contract, and set the `greeting` state to the result.
+On load, the first `useEffect` hook will call the contract's `get_greeting` method and set the `greeting` state to the result.

-If the user is logged in, the `saveGreeting` method will call the `set_greeting` method from the contract, and set the `greeting` state to the result.
+If the user is logged in, the `saveGreeting` method will call the contract's `set_greeting` method and set the `greeting` state to the result.

 ---